thezerobit/dotfiles/README.md

 This is a big part of the reason for the dotfiles repository.
 I have spent some time refining my Vim configuration for maximum efficiency.

-In order to use the [Command-T](http://wincent.com/products/command-t) plugin, it has a small C component which must be built for whatever platform you are on.
-It requires Ruby and Ruby development files.
-On Ubuntu, you can get the dependencies with this line:

-`sudo apt-get install ruby-dev`

-Then, to build the module, cd into the `.vim/bundle/command-t/ruby/command-t` folder and run the following
-commands:

-`ruby extconf.rb && make`

-That's all you should need to get that working.

 The vim plugins are now managed as submodules in the `.vim/bundle` folder and are loaded with pathogen.